CNA/NA

 Upon arrival in the United States, participants complete an 8-week CNA training program and obtain certification, helping them successfully transition and establish a stable career as a Certified Nursing Assistant.

-In addition, CAM Staffing provides a dedicated management support system for 6 months after employment, offering continuous guidance and support.
+In addition, CAM Staffing provides a dedicated management support system for 12 months after any placement, offering continuous guidance and support.
 This structured system serves as a strong foundation for long-term success as a CNA/N.A in the United States.

 • High school diploma or higher